Your Guide to Stress Leave in Ontario

 Financial Support During Stress or Sick Leave

 Suppose the stress you experience triggers a medical condition such as PTSD, anxiety, depression, or gastric ulcers, and that condition is severe enough that it disables you from being able to complete the primary duties of your work (known as being “totally disabled”).
-In that case, you may be entitled to financial support while you’re off work, treating your condition through your insurance plan or government-funded resources.
-Remember, the stress does not have to be work-related for you to be eligible for the following supports.

 If your employment includes insurance coverage for short-term and long-term disabilities, you may be entitled to benefits designed to replace a portion of your wages while on leave.
-Rules regarding your short-term vs long-term disability coverage and other guidelines will be stated in the policy, such as:
+Rules regarding your short-term vs long-term disability coverage and other guidelines will be stated in the insurance policy, such as:

 • Eligible conditions.